Om Namah Shivay (1997 TV series)

-Om Namah Shivay is an Indian television series that aired on DD National based on Shiv Puran.
-The series is presumably named after the mantra Aum Namah Shivaya.
+Om Namah Shivay is an Indian television series that aired on DD National based on the Shiva Purana.

 Plot

-The plot centers around Lord Shiva and brings Hindu theology to life in a series of interconnected stories.
-The serial begins with the creation of the universe and the other Devas, then guides the viewer through Shiva's marriage to Sati, Sati's death, Shiva's marriage to Parvati, and tales of many devotional acts, demonic battles, and important religious events (such as the creation of the twelve Jyotirlinga).
+The plot centers around Shiva and brings Hindu theology to life in a series of interconnected stories.
+The serial begins with the creation of the universe and the other Devas, then guides the viewer through Shiva's marriage to Sati, Sati's death, Shiva's marriage to Parvati, and tales of many devotional acts, demonic battles, and important religious events (such as the creation of the twelve Jyotirlingas).
 It ends with events covered in the Mahābhārata and the blessing of the hero Arjuna by Shiva.

-According to the show's introduce the material used to construct the show's plot and the script was extensive.
-Sources listed are the Vayu Puran, Shiv Maha Puran, Skand Puran, Ling Puran, Tantra Chooramani, Valmiki Ramayan, Swetashwar Upanishad, Vaman Puran, Varah Puran, Koorma Puran, Rudra Yamal Tantra, Padma Puran, Devi Bhagwat Puran, and Bhagwat Puran.
-Director Dheeraj Kumar, a devotee of Lord Shiva, oversaw nine years of research to ensure that Om Namah Shivays story was complete and accurate; nonetheless, the opening credits begin with an apology for any errors that may have been made in the series.
+Sources included Vayu Purana, Shiva Purana, Skanda Purana, Linga Purana, Tantra Churamani, Valmiki Ramayana, Shvetashvatara Upanishad, Vamana Purana, Varaha Purana, Kurma Purana, Rudra Yamala Tantra, Padma Purana, Devi Bhagavata Purana, and Bhagavata Purana.
+The director, Dheeraj Kumar oversaw nine years of research.